cassini1010/documentations/docs/Python/pytest.md

 `pytest --full-trace` is going to log a whole trace traversed by the test when it fails.

-great way to understand the flow of the test script.
+This is a great way to understand the flow of the test script.

 `pytest -v` increases verbosity of logging